Focus Area: Archipelagoes of the Barents Sea

 The three archipelagoes considered here share generally similar environmental characteristics hence comprising a natural geographic unit.
-This is a region of convergence for the Palaearctic and Nearctic biota re-colonising following the ice retreat that commenced approximately 10,000 years before present (YBP) subsequent to the Last Glacial Maximum (LGM) (Brochmann et al., 2003; Alsos et al., 2007; Ávila-Jiménez & Coulson, 2011).
+This is a region of convergence for the Palaearctic and Nearctic biota re-colonising following the ice retreat that commenced approximately 26 000-15 000 YBP, reaching the most recent degalciated areas about 10,000 YBP (Brochmann et al., 2003; Alsos et al., 2007; Ávila-Jiménez & Coulson, 2011).

 Map of the focus area of this web site – Svalbard, Franz Josef Land, Novaya Zemlya – surrounding the Barents Sea.
 Map kindly provided by Malin Dase